 “What companies didn’t have before the strategy revolution was a way of systematically putting together all the elements that determined their corporate fate… the pre-strategy worldview lacked a rigorous sense of the dynamics of competition.” — Walter Kiechel

 Before BCG, McKinsey, and Bain, those who owned and ran businesses in America generally dismissed “strategy” as something for generals and political campaigns.

 The first management consultants changed that.
-As business became more complex and global in the 1960s and 1970s, consultancies brought both cutting-edge methods of market research and data analysis as well as access to academic and industry experts to bear on the major challenges of business.
-They helped companies build more efficient supply chains, improve their product positioning, figure out what markets to exit and which to enter, and more.
+As business became more complex and global in the 1960s and 1970s, consultancies brought cutting-edge methods of market research and data analysis — as well as access to academic and industry experts — to bear on the major challenges of business.
+They helped companies build more efficient supply chains, improve their product positioning, figure out which markets to exit and which to enter, and more.